 If field 21R is present in sequence A, and field 28D indicates that more than one message is chained for this request for transfer instruction, the currency code must be the same for all occurrences of field 32B in sequence B of all chained messages.

+In case of an equivalent amount transfer, identified with the code EQUI in field 23E, the transaction amount in field 32B must equal zero.

 In case of sweeping, topping or zero balancing operations, identified with a code in field 23E, the transaction amount in field 32B can equal zero.

 In case field 28D indicates that messages are chained, all messages belonging to the same chain must have exactly the same sender's reference in field 20.